elliottlawson/kagi-mcp-server/README.md

 - Support for multiple search queries in parallel
 - Formatted search results
 - Built with TypeScript and the official MCP SDK
+- Pre-built and ready to use (no build step required)

 ## Setup Instructions